Raid on Port Dover: Raid

 In the late afternoon of 14 May, the Americans landed near Port Dover.
 There was a minor skirmish between American militiamen and some Canadian militiamen who were trying to remove goods from a storehouse.

 The Americans remained where they had disembarked during the night of 14 May.
-The next day, they marched to the village of Dover, where they drew up in formal line of battle, although there was no opposition.
+The next day, they marched to the village, where they drew up in formal line of battle, although there was no opposition.
 On Campbell's orders they then set fire to every building in the settlement: twenty houses, three flour mills, three sawmills, three distilleries, twelve barns and some other buildings.
 All livestock was shot, and their bodies left to rot.
 Some of Sinclair's sailors took the hind ends of the slaughtered hogs, but other than these opportune thefts, there was no plundering.
 Although the local women and children were allowed to remove their personal possessions from their houses before they were set on fire, they were able to remove only small items.

 Much of the property destroyed had belonged to Robert Nichol, who was noted for his support for the British authorities, at the instigation of Markle, who had been expelled from the local Legislative Assembly by Nichol.

 The Americans then re-embarked, but landed again the next day to burn another mill and a sawmill.
 They then returned to Presque Isle.
 During the entire raid, the only opposition had been some scattered Canadian militia, and a troop of the 19th Light Dragoons.
 The British had either received word of the impending raid, or had taken precautions against the possibility, and almost all the flour in the settlement (several hundred barrels) had already been removed to safety.